We recycle waste by using

 EAF together with scrap metal,

-2. ② Melting and refining
+which is the main raw material. - ② Melting and refining

 (waste melting)